 Horizons are wider, dangers are greater … No religion is an island.
 We are all involved with one another.
 Spiritual betrayal on the part of one of us affects the faith of all of us.
 Views adopted in one community have an impact on other communities.
 Today religious isolationism is a myth.
 For all the profound differences in perspective and substance, Judaism is sooner or later affected by the intellectual, moral and spiritual events within the Christian society, and vice versa.

 We fail to realize that while different exponents of faith in the world of religion continue to be wary of the ecumenical movement, there is another ecumenical movement, worldwide in extent and influence : nihilism.
 We must choose between interfaith and inter-nihilism.
 Cynicism is not parochial.
 Should religions insist upon the illusion of complete isolation ?
 Should we refuse to be on speaking terms with one another and hope for each others failure ?
 Or should we pray for each other’s health, and help one another in preserving one’s respective legacy, in preserving a common legacy ?

-Union Theological Seminary Quarterly Review 21:2,1, January 1966
+No religion is an island, Union Theological Seminary Quarterly Review 21:2,1, January 1966

 Thanks for reading!
 Join us on Facebook at Judaism, Torah, and Jewish Holidays, our online home for learning and conversation in an informal, coffeehouse type environment.